giulong/spectrum/README.md

 > 💡 Tip<br/>
 > If you need different configurations for the same environment, instead of manually changing values in the configuration*.yaml, you should
-> provide different files and choose the right one with the `-Dspectrum.env` flag. <br/>
+> provide different files and choose the right one with the `-Dspectrum.profiles` flag. <br/>
 > For example, if you need to be able to run from your local machine alternatively targeting a remote grid or executing browsers in local,
-> it's preferable to have these two files, where you change just the target runtime:
+> it's preferable to have something like these two files, where you change just the target runtime:
 > * configuration-local-local.yaml
 > * configuration-local-grid.yaml
 >